-Let a Tampa Personal Injury Lawyer Handle Your Premises Liability Claim
+Let a Tampa Premises Liability Lawyer Handle Your Claim

 Attorney Armando Edmiston can make negligent property owners answer

 Cases involving premises liability are rarely straightforward and often complex.
 That’s because the landlord or owner of the property where you were hurt may deny responsibility and claim that you are at least partially to blame for what happened.
-Due to Florida’s comparative fault law, that can have a serious impact on the amount of compensation you’re able to recover.
+Due to Florida’s comparative fault law, that can have a serious impact on the amount of compensation you’re able to recover for your damages.

 At Armando Personal Injury Law, we don’t think that’s OK.
 Attorney Armando Edmiston knows how to win complicated legal cases and will work tirelessly to get you the compensation you rightfully deserve.
 Whether you were injured in an amusement park accident or you have questions about another type of premises liability claim, you can contact our law firm for help.

 What are examples of premises liability lawsuits?

-If you suffer harm or sustain injuries on someone else’s premises due the negligence of an irresponsible landlord, business, or property owner, you may be able to pursue compensation for your damages by filing a premises liability claim.
+If you are harmed or injured on someone else’s premises due the negligence of an irresponsible landlord, business, or property owner, you may be able to pursue compensation for your damages by filing a premises liability claim.
 Common examples of premises liability lawsuits include:

 - Getting hit by falling items: Common in retail stores and supermarkets, merchandise that falls from displays or shelves that are high up can cause serious injuries, whether the items fall on their own or as you’re trying to reach for them.

-- Being bitten by someone’s dog in an unprovoked attack: While dogs make great pets, they can cause serious and potentially life-threatening injuries when they bite.
-Some attacks may even be fatal or cause permanent disfigurement.
+- Being bitten by someone’s dog in an unprovoked attack: While dogs make great pets, they can cause serious and potentially life-threatening injuries when they attack.
+Some dog bites may even be fatal or cause permanent disfigurement.

 What do you need to prove in a premises liability claim?